louwersj/OOCAL/README.md

 Functions used for internal use within the VM are recognizable as they start with ccVm "Compute Cloud Virtual Machine".
 The functions take "aim" against the internal API which can be accessed from within a VM at http://192.0.0.192/.
 This can be used (for example) to configure a newely created virtual machine based upon this information.

 ##### _ccVmGetNumOfVersions_
-_Function input_      : (none)
+_Function input_      :
+  (none)
-_Function output_     : number of API versions currently available in the public API
+_Function output_     :
+  number of API versions currently available in the public API
-_Function error code_ : In case of an error retrieving the values the function will return the code ERROR
+_Function error code_ :
+  In case of an error retrieving the values the function will return the code ERROR
 _Additional info_     :
+  none.

 ##### _ccVmGetVersions_